novoda/dojos/bowling/swift/Bowling/README.md

 2. Write the next failing test.

-3. Can you make it pass by building over what you already written?
+3. Can you make it pass by building on what you already written?
 If yes, great!
 Go back to 2.
 If not, refactor until you can.